hertogp/stitch/_readme.md

          dir: ..
      ...

-Then all codeblocks with a `.gnuplot` class will be processed according to the settings of `gnuplot` in the meta data of the document.
-That means less noise in the attributes of gnuplot codeblocks.

-If a codeblock in the main document pulls in another markdown document, which is to be filtered by stitch as well (see [Nested doc]), stitch add its own configuration to the subdocument's meta data before calling itself.
+If a codeblock in the main document pulls in another markdown document, which is to be filtered by stitch as well (see [Nested doc]), stitch adds its own configuration to the subdocument's meta data before calling itself (or another filter) with that document.
 That way all `{#id .gnuplot ..}` codeblocks will also be processed without touching the subdocument itself.

+This feature can also be used when writing a document to further reduce the noise in the attributes of codeblocks and allows for consistent processing of said codeblocks.

 ### `dir`